leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 C++ and basic compiler knowledge.
 No prior knowledge of Komodo is assumed, this work contains a basic introduction of Komodo features.

-# High Level Overview of DPoW
+# High Level Overview of KMD DPoW

 DPoW sends blockhash data from your coin, to KMD, which is then sent to Bitcoin, providing a small coin with a small hashrate the security of BTC hashrate.
 This